 Business License Categories

-Every business in Saskatoon requires a business license.
-The type of business license you need depends on the business operation and its location.
+Every business in Saskatoon requires a business licence.
+The type of business licence you need depends on the business operation and its location.
 This allows us to apply appropriate regulations to businesses where there is a potential for negative impacts on the community.

-Aside from the business license, there are often additional requirements that must be met so it is important that make sure you are aware of all applicable regulations.
+Aside from the business licence, there are often additional requirements that must be met so it is important that make sure you are aware of all applicable regulations.

-Business licenses are location-specific and a separate license for each location from which you operate is required.
+Business licences are location-specific and a separate licence for each location from which you operate is required.
 Some exemptions may apply.

-All businesses operating from commercial and industrial zoned properties in Saskatoon require a City of a Saskatoon Commercial Business License.
+All businesses operating from commercial and industrial zoned properties in Saskatoon require a City of a Saskatoon Commercial Business Licence.

 The standards for home based businesses are intended to seek a balance between supporting a quiet, safe, and aesthetic residential environment while supporting the aspirations of home based entrepreneurs.

 Corporate Revenue licenses all non-resident businesses operating in Saskatoon that do not have a fixed location in Saskatoon including contractors that are based outside of the city.
 In addition, business licenses applications for direct sellers, transient traders, farmers’ markets, trade shows and taxicab are reviewed by Corporate Revenue.

 The City of Saskatoon has been licensing Adult Service related businesses since July, 2012.